Using GPUs¶

 If requesting exclusive access on a node with 1 GPU card installed

-(DDG nodes), please also specify the host with
+(DDG nodes), please also specify the node type with the

 Request two GPUs¶